 In Tokyo a respectable share of nearly 18% commuters ride a bicycle at some point during their trip to work.
 Around 65% of Tokyoites who commute to work take public transport system (train and bus) – one of the highest shares in developed countries.

 Overall, the omnipresence of public cycling in this Asian megacity indicates that Tokyo, unlike the other top-tier World Cities, has succeeded in integrating this sustainable and healthy means of transport into its urban space and social life.
-The popularity and socio-cultural acceptance of public cycling among Tokyoites may therefore imply that this megacity offers an exceptionally favourable urban environment in which public cycling has been able to thrive and that other modern high-density cities could draw inspiration from this influential Asian city (for further reading, see ‘A favourable urban spatial structure’, ‘Bicycle infrastructure – Tokyo’s unconventional path’ and ‘Public cycling in Tokyo and its soft power effects’).
+The popularity and socio-cultural acceptance of public cycling among Tokyoites may therefore imply that this megacity offers an exceptionally favourable urban environment in which public cycling has been able to thrive and that other modern high-density cities could draw inspiration from this influential Asian city (for further reading, see the chapters ‘A favourable urban spatial structure’, ‘Bicycle infrastructure – Tokyo’s unconventional path’ and ‘Public cycling in Tokyo and its soft power effects’).